truthdeal/truthdeal/README.md

 ## 🌱 Current work

-I'm a **Blockchain Developer & Business Analyst**.
+I'm a **Blockchain Developer**.
 Currently, I'm focusing on developing complex smart contracts for various applications such as **Token, Claim, Staking, and NFTs**, employing **Ethers.js, Web3.js, Hardhat, Truffle** and other tools to ensure efficiency and robustness of the products.

 ## 📫 How to reach me